AdBol05/astropi/README.md

 Measuring changes in life environment of ISS caused by human presence using temperature, humidity, pressure and pir sensors.

-required libraries: csv, sense_hat, pathlib, datetime, time, RPi.GPIO (should be included with raspbian OS)
+Required libraries: csv, sense_hat, pathlib, datetime, time, RPi.GPIO (should be included with raspbian OS)